 Before getting to Mock-Up 2, let’s address lateral load.
 While the columns can be specified to support the weight of the buildings, what will keep the Test Pods from tipping over in the next high wind storm?
 For iteration 4, the idea was to tie all the columns together underground in the foundation.
 That foundation than extruded upward to become the retaining wall and the support for the seating.
 Seating as a way to gather around the cool-air chimneys, which act as spacial barriers, drove the placement of the walls and columns.
 The resulting design was translated to Mock-Up 2.

 The biggest worry about iteration 4 was the distance between and size of the chimneys.
 However, sitting in the complete Mock-Up 2 space, the chimneys did not feel too crowded or large.
 Instead, they felt like the integral feature they are.
 They divided the space into three but still allowed for continuity, through access, and visibility.
-The space between the chimneys is more compact and private while the larger spaces at the Cooling Patio entries allow for gathering.
+The space between the chimneys is more compact and private while the larger spaces at the Cooling Porch entries allow for gathering.

 The ground to sky connections really began to stand out in the photomontages of iteration 4.
 This brought to mind both material pallet and column placement.
-While the team originally thought the benches in the Cooling Patio might be light, thin material, it became quite clear it should be something heavier.
-This way the Cooling Patio is clearly an element of the ground, while the pods are an element of the sky.
+While the team originally thought the benches in the Cooling Porch might be light, thin material, it became quite clear it should be something heavier.
+This way the Cooling Porch is clearly an element of the ground, while the pods are an element of the sky.
 This idea also brings into question whether the columns always hitting the foundation/retaining wall perfect actually makes them stand out more.
 A regular, orthogonal placement, while still keeping clear of the gathering space, may make the columns somewhat disappear.

 The Thermal Mass and Buoyancy Ventilation Team is moving on to iteration 5, 6, 7, on and on.
 They are enjoying their new design process as the idea of building these two floating experiments becomes more real every day.
 Next up, the team is taking a deep dive into the interior of the pods.
 Thanks for reading and don’t forget to take it one moment at a time and STAY TUNED!